ga4gh/data-repository-service-schemas/openapi/tags/ObjectDeletion.md

 DRS delete functionality allows suitably authenticated clients to request that DRS objects are removed from the server and, optionally, to request that the server attempt to delete the underlying data.

-Servers should ensure that they trust clients from whom they receive delete requests, and may choose to implement "soft" deletes to minimise the risk of accidental or malicious requests.
-The DRS specification does not currently provide explicit support for soft deletes.
+Servers should ensure that they trust clients from whom they receive delete requests.
+The `delete_object_metadata` parameter allows clients to request that the server preserves the object metadata record after deletion (soft delete) rather than permanently removing it.
+Servers that support this mode advertise `metadataRetentionSupported` in service-info.
+Soft-deleted objects return 410 Gone on read and access requests.
 Because delete support is optional, servers operating in untrusted environments may choose not to support delete operations at all.

 In combination with the `/objects/register` endpoint, metadata only delete requests offer a means for clients to update DRS metadata without affecting the underlying data, and without introducing additional update operations which would complicate server implementation.

 Clients can express a preference that the underlying data referred to by the deleted DRS object(s) is deleted with the `delete_storage_data` parameter.
 Servers are free to interpret this as they choose, and can advertise whether they support it at all with the `deleteStorageDataSupported` flag.
 Servers that choose to attempt to honour the request need not perform this operation synchronously and may, for example, register the file for later deletion or implement soft deletion with versioning etc. Implementations may also choose to ensure that no other DRS object registered in the server refers to the underlying data before deleting.
 Servers may not have the necessary permissions to delete the data from the backend even if they would like to do so, or may encounter errors when they attempt deletion.
-In the case that a DRS object refers to data stored in multiple backends (e.g. has multiple `access_methoda`) the server may attempt to delete the data from all or only some of the backends.
+In the case that a DRS object refers to data stored in multiple backends (e.g. has multiple `access_methods`) the server may attempt to delete the data from all or only some of the backends.

 For these reasons clients MUST NOT depend on the server deleting the underlying storage data even if the server advertises that `deleteStorageDataSupported` and the client sets the `delete_storage_data` flag.